erlerobot/erle_gitbook_networking/introduction_to_network/what_is_network.md

 Each level in a machine "talks with" his twin in another.
 The rules governing this "conversation" form the protocol of that level.

-When we talk about Network Architecture, we are talking about the set of levels and protocols of a computers network.
+When we talk about **Network Architecture**, we are talking about the set of levels and protocols of a computers network.